 in RLXQuery, CoXML processes the query and returns approximately matched

+answers.
 1.3 CoXML System Overview

 The diagram above illustrates the architecture of our CoXML system, which consists of